-Up your Autumn gardening game with these seasonal gardening tips that will have your yard coming up roses.
+Up your autumn gardening game with these seasonal gardening tips that will have your yard coming up roses.

 Summer has been and gone, and we say hello to autumn, when the leaves begin to develop those signature tints.
-The start of the new season might have you wondering – what jobs should I be looking to tick off at home?
+The start of the new season might have you wondering: ‘what jobs should I be looking to tick off at home?’

 Gardening is a great place to start.
 Here’s what our friends from the Botanic Gardens of South Australia recommend for a season some say is the most important of the year for your garden:

-Plant, plant, plant
+1. Plant, plant, plant

-Autumn’s the ideal time of year to plant – particularly trees, shrubs and perennials – because air temperatures have cooled, soil temperatures are still warm and you’ve hopefully had some rainfall to increase soil moisture.
+Autumn’s the ideal time of year to plant – particularly trees, shrubs and perennials – because air temperatures have cooled, soil is still warm and you’ve hopefully had some rainfall to increase soil moisture.

-You’ll see benefits again in early spring, when the plant you planted in autumn – which has had time to establish – puts on wonderful new growth ahead of next summer’s heat.
+You’ll see benefits again in early spring, when the plants you planted in autumn have had time to establish and show wonderful new growth ahead of the next summer’s heat.

 Take a leaf out of the Botanic Gardens’ winter crop for the Little Sprouts Kitchen Garden, which includes beetroot, broad bean, broccoli, coriander, cabbage, celery, fennel, kohlrabi, lettuce, parsnip, snow and sugar snaps peas, silverbeet, swede, spring onion and turnip.

 This will encourage plant cells to thicken, making your plants more resilient to fungus and disease during the cold and wet of winter.

 It’s a good time to fertilise your lawn, but ideally you want a lower nitrogen content fertiliser than what you use in spring and summer.

-Remove fallen leaves from your lawn regularly as these will deprive the lawn of light, causing it to die off and brown patches.
+Remove fallen leaves from your lawn regularly as these will deprive the lawn of light, causing it to die off and create brown patches.

-For rose aficionados, autumn’s the time to fertilise to ensure your roses have a good supply for that final specky autumn flush.
+For rose aficionados, early autumn’s the time to fertilise to ensure your roses have a good supply for that final specky autumn flush.

 Earthworms are a sign your soil is fertile.
 When you add organic matter such as leaves and cow manure to your garden soil, you'll attract earthworms, so there's no need to add more to your garden.

 Check for borer damage on all deciduous trees, paying attention to the trunk at soil level.
 It‘s easier to check when trees are dormant and bare.

 Other handy hints

 Just make sure to read the instructions well and check their impact on the environment.
-Some can contain harsh chemicals which can be damaging to sensitive ecosystems.
+Some can contain harsh elements which can be damaging to sensitive ecosystems.

 Why not develop your gardening and horticulture skills by attending a Botanic Gardens Masterclass this year?